markster70/M9-WP-Boilerplate/README.md

 SVG upload to media library is supported via a custom function.

+Tiny MCE has the custom colours restricted in a function named override_MCE_options This is so we can provide a colour picker within a wysiwyg with just brand defined colours for text.
+Adjust the $custom_colors var to suit the theme you are working on  ( or remove that function if you need to )

 ### Theme Conventions

 Put any components partials in the components folder